-Corporate banking
+Corporate Banking

-The purpose of Corporate Banking is that Monex becomes one of the main banks of our corporate clients and companies.
+The purpose of Corporate Banking is to turn Monex into the main bank of our corporate clients and companies.
 We started by offering foreign exchange and international payments services to their treasuries, in which we are the market leaders, and thus achieve a comprehensive service in order to attract deposits, investments and carry out national payments.
 In addition, we have become an important financing source for our clients with loans and international trade facilities.